-Being knitters and crocheters I am sure we all have quite a collection of left over yarn.
-Today I wanted to show you a few ideas of what to make with those left overs.
+Being knitters and crocheters I am sure we all have quite a collection of leftover yarn.
+Today I wanted to show you a few ideas of what to make with those leftovers.
 Grab your kids, your yarn scraps and a few other materials and make some of these super cute Christmas ornaments for kids this year.

 *This post contains affiliate links.
 By clicking one of these links and making a purchase a portion of the purchase will support the blog.
 The price you pay does not change.
 Thank you for your support of the blog, it allows me to keep bringing you free content.*

-Wether it be for my own tree or as gifts that my kids could give we have made Christmas ornaments many years in my house.
+Whether it be for my own tree or as gifts that my kids could give we have made Christmas ornaments many years in my house.
 This year I hope that you can take some of these super cute ideas and make them with your own children.
 They would be perfect as teacher gifts, family gifts or even package toppers.

 Best of all, none of the ornament ideas require the knowledge of knitting or crochet.
 They are perfect ideas to get your kids playing with yarn without stressing them out learning to knit or crochet.

 This first ornament can be found on the Kids Craft Room blog.
 It is a great project for younger kids to work on their fine motor skills.
 If you have older kids they can add more decorations to it, add paint or even glitter.

 With few supplies needed this is an easy project to get started with.
 They do call for a cool glue gun and if you will be using a hot glue gun please be sure to help your younger kids.

 Along the same lines as the first ornament this one uses scrap yarn as well wrapped around a shape.
 In this case you will be making your tree shape using cardboard.
 This project can be found on the Easy Peasy and Fun blog.